monad-developers/kuru-terminal/thirdweb-insight-api/README.md

-# Kuru Indexer - thirdweb Insight API
+# Thirdweb Insight API Indexer

-This app provides an indexing service for smart contract events on Monad Testnet using thridweb Insight API and, an API service for querying them.
+This app provides an indexing service for smart contract events on Monad Testnet using thridweb Insight API and a WebSocket server for broadcasting events to clients.
 As an example, we use the Kuru Orderbook contracts.

 ## Features

 - **Background Indexing**: Continuously indexes events from Kuru contracts using the thirdweb Insight API
-- **REST API**: Simple API for querying indexed events
+- **WebSocket Broadcasting**: Broadcasts events to connected clients
-- **Sorting**: Customizable sorting of results
+- **Automatic Reconnection**: Automatically reconnects to the thirdweb Insight API
-- **Status Endpoint**: Check the indexer status and event counts
+- **Event Persistence**: Persists events in a database for historical tracking

 ## Prerequisites